LunarColony/SwiftUI-Tasks-App/README.md

 #  ✅ SimpleToDoList
 A simple todo list app created using SwiftUI.

+# Developer Notes
+I've recently completed my studies and plan on continuing this project in the coming months

 # Update
 - ~~You can currently add user input to the list however you can't remove an item from the list.~~
 - ~~The code quality and structure is artocious, but somehow it works 🤷‍♂️~~